2012 Regional Transportation Plan

 - Establish thoroughfare right-of-way in established and context-sensitive areas; and

 - Update existing typical street cross-sections.

 The update also identified areas for additional thoroughfares with additional study.
 A map has been created that includes the proposed 2020 Thoroughfare Plan.
-The changes listed above have been incorporated into this map, which can be accessed using the link below.
+The changes listed above have been incorporated into this map.

 Metropolitan Planning Organizations